 - None of the above: 12.4%

 So, what can we glean from this study?
-It seems that noise bothers remote workers from both inside and outside their homes, meaning comprehensive solutions are necessary to help them focus on their work.
+It seems that noise bothers remote workers from both inside and outside their homes, meaning it’s necessary to soundproof their home office if they want to focus on their work.
 The data show that over half of the most common noise distractions come from within the worker’s home.
 Two responses — family, roommates or pets and running appliances — account for 61.8% of responses.
 Additionally, 64.8% of participants were distracted by outside noise sources like neighbors, cars and construction.

 Addressing Noise From Roommates, Family Members and Pets